singhrakeshgkp/VueJs/README.md

 #### Calling watchers on object type (by default watchers does not watch changes in deeply nested property, to get rid of this used deep: true property)
 - **File Name** --> For above two use case check file name ```08-watchers-ex2.html```

+  ## Computed Properties
+  #### File Name :- 07-computed-properties-ex1.html
+  - Properties that can be bound to the template like data properties.
+They are used for composing new data from existing source.
+They are high performant as they are cached calculations which only updates when their dependencies change
+  - Every time page re-render method gets called, however computed property does not gets called is its dependency is not changing refer ```07-computed-properties-ex2.html```
+ #### computed property vs methods
+ - To understand difference lets add some log in computedPropery and method
+ - Run server
+ - click on add item, u will observe log from both computed propery and method will be printed, as here computed property has dependency on item and its getting changed so it is being called.
+ - Now try to input some value, lets say if i type rakesh, 6 times method will be called and 0 times computed property.
+#### Computed Property vs V-For
+### Computed Property Get And Set example

 ## Component